The Scholarship System

 Additionally, they should review the assets estimate and make changes (using the bank and investment statements as guides) if necessary.
 Then, they need to select their parents’ state of residence.

-Finally, your student provides similar financial information about themselves, including any income, assets, and their state of residence.
+Finally, your student provides similar financial information about themselves, their financial situation, including any income, assets, and their state of residence.

 Once complete, your student simply clicks submit to move forward.

 On the next screen, your student has the option to enter in information about the college they are interested in attending.
-If they choose to do so, they will receive a semi-detailed breakdown of how any federal aid will apply to their cost of college.
+If they choose to do so, they will receive a semi-detailed breakdown of how any federal financial aid package will apply to their cost of attending college.

 However, your student can still review their eligibility without any school information into the FAFSA EFC calculator.